 We not only provide human-centered design and business strategy consulting, our #1 service is being your trusted partner.
 No two clients are the same, and we will always strive to provide you with just the right amount of support, everything you need and nothing you don’t.
 Our name says it all, we roll our sleeves up and work right beside you.
 For us, you aren’t just another name on a roster of clients, we are a part of your team.
 Find out how to join the Sophic family and contact us today!

 Cynthia Rando, CEO & Founder, MS, MBA, CHFP

-Cynthia is a member of the Board of Directors for the Board of Certification in Professional Ergonomics and is also a Certified Human Factors Professional.
+Cynthia is a Certified Human Factors Professional (CHFP) and the V.P. of the Board of Certification in Professional Ergonomics.
 She received her B.S. and M.S. in Human Factors Engineering from Clemson University and an MBA from Northeastern University.
-She has also taught Human Factors and Ergonomics course material at the University of Houston Clear Lake.

 Cynthia has worked in human-centered design for over 17+ years.
 She spent over 15 years at NASA’s Johnson Space Center in Houston, providing leadership and proactively addressing several critical areas in human factors and human-centered design.
 The projects which she was involved in include user interface design, ergonomics, safety and risk mitigation strategies, usability and user experience, accident investigation and root cause analyses.
 Cynthia assisted in the implementation of culture change initiatives and innovative solutions including the U.S. government’s first use of crowdsourcing as a disruptive business model.
 She also assisted with the development of the Center of Excellence for Collaborative Innovation and the NASA Human Health and Performance Center.